slavCode/BashSoft/README.md

 # BashSoft
 A general assignment in the SoftUni's C# Advanced, C# OOP Basics and Advanced courses, which contains all fundamental and advanced C# skills and programming techniques.
-I will be developing it as I progress throughout the courses.
 Read the resources for the specified course for more info.

 The project resembles a small bash-like terminal program, which has the following functions: